Revision: Aug / 06:

 Remember this web site is not about the latest car or truck recalls, I would have to hire a team just to keep up with that demand.
 The random recall information provided here barely touches the surface of the real recall issues.

-As the total annual recall / warranty costs can easily exceed 10 billions, it's logical to assume that global auto manufacturers would rather not conduct recalls or pay for unnecessary warranty work, and lets face it, manufacturing defects do little for a companies reputation and future sales.
-The sad reality however for the car / truck purchaser, is only a micro amount of a car's or trucks problems will be identified by the majority of the vehicle manufacturers.
-It's ironic in 2005 that Toyota reported more recall problems than Chrysler, the question for the consumer is did Chrysler report all the vehicle problems it was aware of?
+As the total annual recall / warranty costs typically exceed 10 billions, it's logical to assume that global auto manufacturers would rather not conduct recalls or pay for unnecessary warranty work, and lets face it, manufacturing defects do little for a companies reputation and future sales.The sad reality however for the car / truck purchaser, is only a micro amount of a car's or trucks problems will be identified by the majority of the vehicle manufacturers.
+It's ironic in 2005 that Toyota reported more vehicle recall problems than Chrysler, the question that consumers could ask is did Chrysler report all the vehicle problems it was aware of?

 It's a sad statement that once your warranty is up, too often you are on your own, even though the vehicle manufacture may have been aware that the defects you report thirty days after the warranty has expired were there the day the vehicle left the plant.
-It's also a reality in 2005 that many of the major global auto manufacturers are experts in defect denial, defect cover ups and keeping major problems isolated from the public in a cocoon of secret warranties and technical service bulletins.
+It's also a reality in 2005 or 2015 that many of the major global auto manufacturers are experts in defect denial, defect cover ups and keeping major problems isolated from the public in a cocoon of secret warranties and technical service bulletins.

-recalls and warranty work is at levels in which the associated costs are pushing many of the major auto / truck companies and their suppliers towards eventual bankruptcy.
+At this time in the history of vehicle manufacturing recalls mediocrity and the never ending costly warranty work required, the associated quality costs are pushing many of the major auto / truck companies and their suppliers towards eventual bankruptcy.

 ONE OF THE MANY GREAT VEHICLE COVER UPS.

+Mitsubishi recalls over a million of its vehicles self-admittedly stating they are poorly built vehicles.
 Mitsubishi also reportedly acknowledges that it hid consumer safety complaints for the past ten years.

 Mitsubishi Motors and Mitsubishi Fuso Truck and Bus had recalls, that combined to 2,869,366 vehicles, or 38 percent of the tally for the entire country.
 Last year, Mitsubishi Motors disclosed that it failed to come clean five years ago and had more hidden defects.
 Both companies have seen sales plunge in recent years over the scandal.